-Fire is unpredictable, spreads in seconds and can decimate a home within minutes.
-House fires endanger everyone in the home, and even small fires that are put out quickly often result in thousands of dollars of damage.
-Having a proper insurance policy is essential to help mitigate the financial losses associated with a house fire, but it is far better to prevent the circumstances that frequently lead to a fire in the first place.
-Fires can be electrical or chemical in nature, with multiple... classes of fire existing based on how the fire started.
-Everyday objects easily become combustible under the right conditions.
-Identifying these risks help you lower your chance of fire, keeping your family and property safer in the process.
+An accidental fire can ignite with frightening unpredictability, spread uncontrollably in seconds, and can decimate a home within minutes.
+House fires endanger everyone in the home and even small fires that are put out quickly often result in thousands of dollars of damage.
+Having a proper insurance policy is essential to help mitigate the financial losses associated with a house fire, but it is far better to prevent the circumstances that lead to fires in the first place.

 01 of 07